See below for Frequently Asked Questions (FAQ)

 How does the ranking system work?

 The ranking system is a national ranking system used by all provinces across the country.
-Players participating in any events that take place in Canada, Junior ITF events, and selection International events will be factored into a players national ranking.
-Points are accumulated from a player’s top 5 results based on a rolling 52 weeks.
+Players participating in any events that take place in Canada, Junior ITF events, and selection International events, will be factored into a players national ranking.
+Points are accumulated from a player’s top-five results based on a rolling 52 weeks.
 Results from each new week will be added and the results from the corresponding week of the previous year will be dropped.
-Within the players profile a yellow star is placed beside the tournaments used for ranking calculations.
+Within the player’s profile a yellow star is placed beside the tournaments used for ranking calculations.

 Detailed Rankings information click here